Pedro-W21/hord3_test_game/README.md

 ## How to run

-- install rustc, cargo, and the nightly toolchain ([rustup](https://rustup.rs/) is recommended for this for easy of use)
+- install rustc, cargo, and the nightly toolchain ([rustup](https://rustup.rs/) is recommended for this for ease of use)
 - clone this repository in an empty folder
 - run `cargo run --release` in a terminal in the root of your clone of this repository
 - wait for it to build and it will launch